-You are in for a treat today because Eytan of 20LiterAdventure will be sharing with us his amazing Taiwan experience working as an English teacher and travelling in between.
+You are in for a treat today because Eytan of Snarky Nomad will be sharing with us his amazing Taiwan experience working as an English teacher and traveling in between.
 Let’s hear how he liked the school, students, Taiwanese culture and what surprised him the most about Taiwan.

 So a few years ago I got back from the biggest backpacking trip I’d ever taken.
 9 months long, and lots of fun.
 So what did I do when I got back home and was bored out of my mind and couldn’t shake the travel bug?
 Travel again, of course!

 Without much cash to my name, I looked through all the short-term teaching jobs I could find, emailed a few places, and took a job at the first place that emailed me back.
 A few months later I was off to Taiwan to teach English in a summer camp.
 Sorry, Korea.
 Maybe next time!